buralin/johanneswebsite/cv.md

 ## **Currently**

-Postdoctoral researcher in the group of Prof. Dr. Chan at the Caltech.
+Postdoctoral researcher in the group of Prof. Dr. Chan at Caltech.

 ## **Education**

-`Sep.
-2021-March 2022 ` __Postodoctoral Researcher__  (University of Münster)
+`09.2021-03.2022 ` __Postodoctoral Researcher__  (University of Münster)

 *   **Supervisor:** Prof. Dr. Johannes Neugebauer